The ocean... as deep as his

 - Adventure Time: Shoko's parents sold her right arm for a computer.

-- There's a psychological condition (oddly found nearly entirely in men) where the sufferer feels that the only way for them to be comfortable with their own body is to have a limb removed.
+- There's a psychological condition (curiously found nearly entirely in men) where the sufferer feels that the only way for them to be comfortable with their own body is to have a limb removed.
 Standard hospital practice is to transfer anyone who requests a healthy limb be removed into psychotherapy.
-Unfortunately, more than a few such people have died of complications after having a Back Alley Doctor take their limbs off...
+Unfortunately, some such people have died of complications after having a Back-Alley Doctor take their limbs off.

 - This was standard punishment for slaves who failed to meet the rubber quota in colonial Congo.